Halvardgithub/Master--Comparison-of-three-adaptive-approaches/README.md

 ## Data
 All the data was retrived from Instituto Nacional de Estadística (INE).
 The data which contains the response variabel is in the file "Mortality.csv", which is the disease counts per disease per province.
 The additional data needed to calculate the expected number of cases is the population data per province per age group in the file "PopXProvincesXAge.csv" and the national disease counts for each age group is in "MortalityXAge".
 These are then used to create "ExpectedCasesMiguel.rds" and "ObservedCases.rds", which are then the $\mathbf{E}$ and $\mathbf{y}$ used in the model formulations.

+## Simulated results
+The results from my training were to large to put on GitHub, and were instead put on Zenodo, at https://zenodo.org/records/15799852.
+These results can be downloaded and stored locally, and then used to generate the same figures as in the thesis, most of which are stored in the folder Plots.
+Some of the tables were also created by xtable in R which prints the latex equivalent of a table in R, this was then copied to the overleaf report.
+The downloaded data is typically imported to the .rmd files by ReadRDS.

 ## Versions for main libraries used in R
 * INLA: 24.05.01-1